advocaite/legacy/README.md

 ## Redactions and comments

-This is the exact same code that powered Legacy, except for a few hard-coded passwords and API keys that were replaced with the `REDACTED` strings.
+This is the exact same code that powered Legacy, except for a few hard-coded passwords and API keys that were replaced with the `hegame123` strings.
 I also removed images.

 I did a quick code-review and added some comments that might help you understand the code.
 I also added translations to comments in Portuguese (except for the ones I had no idea what I wrote originally).
 All my comments are prefixed with `2019: `.